RakhithJK/OfficeDev-teams-toolkit-wiki/{Debug}-Teams-Toolkit-v5-VS-Code-Tasks.md

 ### Launch desktop client

 This task is to launch Teams desktop client.
-(Will support soon)

 | Arguments | Type | Required | Description |
 |--|--|--|--|